 Horsemanship is a big part of our camp tradition and sets us apart from other New England camps.
 In 1964 we opened our own stables, the same year as Deer Run opened.

-Our horsemanship program is designed to help campers develop various riding skills, including horsemanship, grooming, safety, and care of horses.
+Our horsemanship program is designed to help campers develop riding skills, horsemanship, grooming, safety, and care of horses.
 Instruction is based on English style riding and campers are split into skill level groups: beginner, intermediate, and advanced.
-Campers do not need previous riding experience and every summer we have a few first-time riders!
+Campers do not have to have any prior experience and every summer we always have first-time riders!

 Campers must be 10 years of age or older by June 1st in order to participate.
 Horseback riding is not part of the regular camp program and there is an additional charge.
 Registration is on a first-come, first-served basis and is limited to 32 participants per two-week session.